Cookie policy

 Cookies help to:

-• Compile statistics on how our website is being used
+• Compile statistics on how our website is being used to enable us to make improvements;

-• Maintain confidentiality and security on online forms and password protected areas of our website
+• Maintain confidentiality and security on online forms and password protected areas of our website;

-• Help you navigate through the website
+• Help you navigate through the website;

-• Ensure the website is operating effectively
+• Ensure the website is operating effectively;

-• Assessing which areas of the website are most relevant to you
+• Assessing which areas of the website are most relevant to you;

-• Measuring the effectiveness of advertising campaigns
+• Measuring the effectiveness of advertising campaigns; and

 • Target advertising and marketing for third parties.